arndom/octo-my-readme-workflow/README.md

 <img src= "./my-octo-lang.png" width="400px"/>
 ```

-The result:
+**The result**

 <p> Here is arndom's ocoto-lang:</p>
 <img src= "./my-octo-lang.png" width="400px"/>

+## Supported Languages

+Currently this supports the following languages:

+- C
+- C++
+- C#
+- CSS
+- GO
+- Haskell
+- HTML
+- Java
+- JavaScript
+- Kotlin
+- Lua
+- php
+- Python
+- R
+- Ruby
+- Swift
+- Typescript
+  More coming soon...

 ## Special thanks to

+- All users of the workflow
 - Dev.to for the github actions hackathon that inspired me to build this
 - [@gautamkrishnar](https://github.com/gautamkrishnar) & [@theboi](https://github.com/theboi) for writing awesome action code that helped me find my way around.
-- [@Rahnard](https://github.com/Rahnard) for the styling of the octokat
+- [@Rahnard](https://github.com/Rahnard) for the styling of the octocat
-- All users of the workflow
+- [@abranhe](https://www.npmjs.com/package/programming-languages-logos) for the programming logos package

 Hope you like this, Don't forget to give this a star ⭐